DKLoehr/Complex-Paint/README.txt

 * Parameters should be uppercase: e.g. 'A' 'B', but not 'a' or 'c'.
 You may use up to 8 parameters due to space constraints.

 * You can currently perform the four basic operations (+,-,*,/) as you'd expect, but you must use an operator: If you type in "AB", the program will crash; type "A * B" instead.
-You may also use ^ for exponentiation (A^2) = A * A = "A squared".
+You may also use ^ for exponentiation: (A^2) = A * A = "A squared".

 * Functions you can use: sin(x), cos(x), tan(x), asin(x), acos(x), atan(x), sinh(x), cosh(x), tanh(x), sqrt(x), abs(x), ln(x), rpm().
 All of these should be fairly self-explanatory, except rpm(), which just generates randomly either 1 or -1.
 Used for Julia sets.